syl20bnr/evil-lisp-state/README.md

 The leader key is `SPC l` by default, it is possible to change it with the variable `evil-lisp-state-leader'.

+If you don't want commands to enter in `lisp state` by default set the variable `evil-lisp-state-enter-lisp-state-on-command` to nil.
+Then use the
+<kbd>,,</kbd> to enter manually in `lisp state`

 [evil-link]: https://gitorious.org/evil/pages/Home
 [smartparens-link]: https://github.com/Fuco1/smartparens/wiki